Main content start

 Khanh K. Nguyen

 Khanh Nguyen (B.S.
 '22, UT Austin) is a research coordinator in the Wagner lab.
 At UT Austin, she conducted research in Dr. Alison Preston's lab, studying how episodic memory processes are affected by emotion.
 Her honors thesis investigated how overnight consolidation impact emotional influences on associative memory.
-She aims to study the underlying mechanisms of memory encoding and retrieval in young and healthy aging adults.
+She aims to study the underlying mechanisms of memory encoding and retrieval in young and older adults.

 Jen Park